 Later, foreign entrants had to contend with these small state-owned breweries being rolled up into state-owned giants.
 By the late 1990s, China was still an unprofitable beer market and large shares of it were held by state-owned Tsingtao Brewery, Beijing Yanjing Brewery and China Resources Snow Breweries.

 In 1999, Carlsberg effectively gave up on China.
 It sold its Shanghai brewery and let its staff go.
 Sunny Wong, one of its key China sales people, left the country and returned to the U.K. More on him in a moment.

-Danone left with a bang.
+So Danone left China with a bang.
 Carlsberg left quietly.
 What happened to both after, though, is important.

 In 2002-2003, Carlsberg suddenly reappeared in China.
 It is not clear who made the decision or why.
 But it relaunched its China operations and took everyone by surprise with its strategy: It basically ignored the major cities and beer markets of Shanghai, Beijing and the east coast.
 Instead, it went far west, into China’s big backyard.